-Useful web links in Spastic Diplegia–Bilateral Cerebral Palsy.
-It includes approximately one hundred useful online resources from the book.
+Useful web links are links to approximately one hundred useful online resources, included in my book.

 CP-Achieve is a new Australian initiative which will, for the first time, address the health and social inequities of adolescents and young adults (10-30 years) with cerebral palsy (CP) – a growing population known to be significantly disadvantaged.

 Cerebral Palsy Foundation’s CP Resource is a comprehensive information resource for CP across the lifespan.
 There are some great podcasts here and here.
 (I suggest you scroll down the page and listen to the podcasts in order.)

 Adult CP Hub is a UK organisation which creates a home for adults with Cerebral Palsy and put their needs at the forefront of the minds of the medical and research community.

 The CP Collaborative is a diverse and volunteer network of existing cerebral palsy related organizations who represent: individuals with CP, their families, caregivers, researchers, physicians and therapists.

 World Cerebral Palsy Day is a social movement and a day to celebrate the lives of the 17 million people living with CP.
 The project was launched in 2012 by Cerebral Palsy Alliance (Australia) and United Cerebral Palsy (USA).
 They publish some excellent posters.

 A series of CPRN webinars on a variety of subjects relevant to CP.